birdneststream/asciibird/README.md

 ASCIIBIRD is mostly usable.
 There are some bugs however to note at the moment.

-* If you resize an ascii, and then undo and try fill in blocks it will error cuz the blocks don't exist
 * Redo (ctrl y) is a buggy
 * Circle brush (works okay for odd width and height numbers)
 * Importer could be re-written with regex
 * Exporter will default transparent bg to black by default, which wont for some asciis
+* Duplicate keyboard listeners, if you close all the ascii tabs and open/load a new ASCII it will double up on keyboard events, you can fix this by refreshing the page at the moment.
 ## Focusing on Now

 * Modals to add
  * Asciibird options / Options modal from skgs PR

 * Context Menus (right click menu) - add to other areas of asciibird
-* LAYERS, drag and drop to arrange layers
 * Image overlay for trace mode
 * Experimental code to only render blocks visible on screen
 * Review encodings check on file import - UTF8 vs Latin something